-NAMA's Anti-Fraud and Corruption Policy is reviewed annually by the Board and Audit Committee and was most recently approved by the Board in November 2022.
+NAMA's Anti-Fraud and Corruption Policy is reviewed annually by the Board and the Audit Committee and was most recently approved by the Board in November 2023.
 Under this policy, the Audit Committee is to be advised of all reports of fraud or suspected fraud.
-NAMA also has a NAMA Protected Disclosures Policy which is reviewed by the Board annually and was most recently approved by the Board in November 2022.
-This policy promotes principles of good corporate governance by providing a procedure for reporting and addressing concerns about possible relevant wrongdoing within the meaning of the Protected Disclosures Act 2014, as amended.
-The policy applies to all NAMA "workers" and makes provision for disclosure of relevant information either internally through a line manager or the NTMA's Head of Compliance or externally by means of a "Nominated Person" (as defined in the Protected Disclosures Procedures).
+NAMA also has a Protected Disclosures Policy which is reviewed by the Board and the Audit Committee annually and was most recently approved by the Board in June 2023.
+This policy promotes principles of good corporate governance by providing for the reporting and addressing of concerns about possible "relevant wrongdoing" as defined in the Protected Disclosures Act 2014 (as amended).
+The policy applies to all NAMA "workers" and makes provision for disclosure of relevant information either internally through a line manager or the NTMA's Head of Compliance or externally by means of a "Nominated Person" (as defined in the NAMA Protected Disclosures Procedures).
 The Policy is published on the NAMA website.
-The NTMA Head of Compliance and the Nominated Person are then required to report to the Chairperson of the Audit Committee.
-The Audit Committee is responsible for the ownership of the NAMA Protected Disclosure Policy insofar as it relates to the functions of NAMA, oversight of the implementation of the policy with regard to these functions and oversight of any investigations to include liaison with the NTMA Head of Compliance to ensure any reports received are properly evaluated and investigated.
+The NTMA Head of Compliance and the Nominated Person are required to advise disclosures to the Chairperson of the Audit Committee who must ensure that any reports received are properly evaluated and investigated.
+The Audit Committee is responsible for the ownership of the Protected Disclosures Policy and implementation thereof, together with oversight of any investigations.